KrishnajithUS/KrishnajithUS/README.md

 - <div>
 <h1>Projects</h1>
   </div>
-- [Lancer](https://github.com/KrishnajithUS/Lancer): This is a Freelancing website for Freelancers and normal Users built using React JS, Django, SQL and Redux.
-Freelancer can post their Services, users can connect with Freelancer's through Chat. live demo:("lancer.online")

 - [LapCare](https://github.com/KrishnajithUS/LapCare_Ecom):  This is an e-commerce website for Premium Laptops such as Apple, Dell, Asus and HP.
 Users can view